zzev/aibox/DOCKER.md

 ## Container Naming

-Containers are named based on the account only (not CLI type):
+Containers are named based on the account and project directory:
-- Format: `aibox-{AI_ACCOUNT}`
+- Format: `aibox-{AI_ACCOUNT}-{PROJECT_HASH}`
-- Examples: `aibox-default`, `aibox-work`, `aibox-personal`
+- Examples: `aibox-default-a1b2c3d4`, `aibox-work-e5f6g7h8`

+The project hash is an 8-character MD5 hash of the project directory path.
+This allows:
+- **Multiple projects**: Each project gets its own container, even with the same account
+- **Multiple terminals**: All terminals in the same project share the same container
+- **No conflicts**: Running aibox in different projects won't close existing sessions

-This means the same container is reused regardless of which CLI you run.
-You can switch between Claude, Codex, and Gemini using the same container, which is more efficient and avoids container proliferation.
+You can still switch between Claude, Codex, and Gemini within the same container.

 ## Troubleshooting